 Indue's mission is to drive competitive advantage for our customers by helping people pay.

-We focus on achieving our mission through organisational stability and sustainability, relevant products, consistent quality of service and a focus on driving cost down.
+We focus on achieving our mission through organisational stability and sustainability, relevant products, consistent quality of service and growing scale to drive service cost down.